sshivananda/bits-wilp/bits-wilp-lecture-schedule-package/src/main/resources/ReadMe.txt

 Introduction
 ------------
-This scripts help remove the clutter and view the BITS WILP Lecture Schedule for only the subjects you are interested in.
+This scripts help remove the clutter and view the BITS WILP Lecture Schedule for only the subjects that you are interested in.

 Requirements
 ------------